syntevo/syntevo.github.io/SmartGit/HowTos/Authentication-problems-push-pull-fail-.md

     If you want SmartGit to authenticate using OAuth, make sure to delete the credentials there.

+# Error: credential-cache unavailable; no unix socket support

+This indicates a problem with the "manager" credential helper.
+You may try to disable the credential helper by executing `git config --global --unset credential.helper` from a command shell.
+Then invoke the pull/push again.
+See also **Step "Check Credential Manager"**, above.

 # SmartGit only stores one pair of credentials for a single domain (e.g. github.com)

 If: